-Prior literature suggests investors react to the presence, presentation, and prominence of non-GAAP earnings disclosures.
-We extend this literature by considering the purpose of non-GAAP earnings disclosures and their effect on investors’ judgments and decisions.
-Employing an experiment, we manipulate the role non-GAAP earnings plays in determining executive compensation.
-We find when non-GAAP earnings are used to determine executive compensation, investors assign a higher evaluation of corporate financial performance and invest significantly more capital.
-Consistent with attribution theory, our mediation model finds that the use of non-GAAP earnings to remunerate executives strengthens the informative perception of non-GAAP earnings disclosures, which in turn influences their evaluation and investment decision.
-Investors’ judgments are consistent in both the GAAP loss and GAAP profit scenarios.
-Contrary to prior literature, we find investors intentionally rely on non-GAAP earnings in their decision making.
-These findings support the regulation of non-financial information complementing non-GAAP financial measures.
+Literature suggests investors react to the presence, presentation and prominence of non-GAAP earnings disclosures.
+We extend this literature by considering the purpose of non-GAAP earnings disclosures and their effect on investors' judgements and decisions.
+We find when non-GAAP earnings are used to determine executive compensation, investors assign a higher evaluation of financial performance and invest more capital.
+Consistent with attribution theory, our mediation model finds that using non-GAAP earnings to remunerate executives strengthens the informative perception of non-GAAP earnings disclosures, influencing their evaluation and investment decision.
+Contrary to prior literature, we find investors intentionally rely on non-GAAP earnings in decision-making.